 What to Do Once You’ve Left the Store

 - If you did not need to be transported to the hospital, visit your doctor as soon as possible.
-Sometimes the adrenalin pumping in your veins immediately after a slip and fall accident masks symptoms.
+Sometimes the adrenalin pumping in your veins immediately after an accident masks symptoms.
 Your doctor can make sure nothing is missed.
 In addition, the doctor’s notes document any injuries you may have.
-It is also a baseline for injuries such as cervical strain that may not be symptomatic for 24-48 hours.
+It is also a baseline for injuries such as cervical strain (whiplash) that may not be symptomatic for 24-72 hours.
 If your doctor prescribes rest or medication, make sure to follow his or her instructions.
 Don’t miss doctor appointments related to your injury.

 - If your insurance company calls, don’t provide a statement if it is being recorded.
 This is not required, nor is it necessary for your case.
-Tell them your attorney, if you have one, will be speaking to them about your case.
+Tell them the slip and fall law firm you’re working with will be speaking to them about what happened.

 - Physical evidence should be preserved.
 This means anything you were wearing when the accident happened.
 The clothes will show a pattern of injury, and if any substance was part of the reason you slipped, it will be on the clothes.

 - Keep a diary of how you feel daily.
-It can take weeks or months for a lawsuit to process, and it is easy to forget details about how you felt.
+It can take weeks or months for a lawsuit to process, and it is easy to forget details about how you felt over this period.

 - Maintain a file with all your medical bills, prescriptions, receipts and travel expenses.

-To recover damages in a slip and fall accident, you must be able to prove slip and fall liability.
+To recover damages in a trip and fall accident, you must be able to prove liability.
 Simply put, you must show the owner should have known the situation existed, did nothing about it or caused it.
 Since this is the backbone of a liability claim, take a deeper look at these parameters by visiting our proving liability page.

 How Long Do You Have to File a Slip and Fall Lawsuit in California?

-There are restrictions concerning the length of time you must file a claim if you were injured in a slip and fall accident.
+There are restrictions concerning the length of time you have to file a claim if you were injured in a trip and fall accident.
 If you do not file in time, your case will not be heard.

-Settlements and the Length of Time It Takes to Resolve a Slip and Fall Case
+Settlements and the Length of Time It Takes to Resolve Accident Cases